rainforestapp/rainforest-cli/README.md

 - `--embed-tests` - Use with `rainforest export` to export your tests without extracting the steps of an embedded test.
 - `--test-folder /path/to/directory` - Use with `rainforest [new, upload, export]`.
 If this option is not provided, rainforest-cli will, in the case of 'new' create a directory, or in the case of 'upload' and 'export' use the directory, at the default path `./spec/rainforest/`.
-- `--junit` - Create a junit xml report file with the specified name.
+- `--junit-file` - Create a junit xml report file with the specified name.
 Must be run in foreground mode, or with the report command.
 Uses the rainforest api to construct a junit report.
 This is useful to track tests in CI such as Jenkins or Bamboo.
 - `--run-id` - Only used with the report command.
 Specify a past rainforest run by ID number to generate a report for.